 - 1. An official test score report reflecting a passing score on the Praxis I test. - 2.
 A bachelor's degree from a regionally accredited institution. - 3.
 An official test score report reflecting a combined score of 1000 on the verbal and quantitative subtests of the Graduate Record Examination or a score of 50 on the Miller Analogies Test. - 4.
 An overall GPA of 3.0 on a 4.0 scale on all college work attempted. - 5.
 A minimum of 60 semester hours or 90 quarter hours of general studies undergraduate course work that must include humanities, social science, mathematics, and science; and which must also include the number of hours required in the chosen teaching field (see items A-D below).
-For students in early childhood and elementary education the general studies undergraduate course work must include three courses equaling 9 semester hours or 14 quarter hours of mathematics and four courses equaling 12 semester hours or 18 quarter hours of science.
-Only grades of "C-" or better are used to meet the above requirements. - A. Early Childhood and Elementary Education program teaching field requirements: twenty-seven (27) semester or forty (40) quarter hours of undergraduate course work appropriate to the teaching field.
-Only grades of "C-" or better are used to meet the requirements. - B. Secondary English Language Arts program teaching field requirements: Fifty-four (54) semester hours of undergraduate course work, including course work in literature, grammar, composition, reading, speech, drama (theater), and journalism.
-One-third of the above required hours must be in upper-division work.
+For students in early childhood and elementary education the general studies undergraduate course work must include four courses equaling at least 12 semester hours in each of the following areas: English language arts, mathematics, social science, and science.
+Only grades of "C-" or better are used to meet the above requirements. - A. Early Childhood and Elementary Education program teaching field requirements: Twenty-seven (27) semester or forty (40) quarter hours of undergraduate course work appropriate to the teaching field.
+Only grades of "C-" or better are used to meet the requirements. - B. Secondary English Language Arts program teaching field requirements: Fifty-four (54) semester hours of undergraduate course work, including course work in English (literature, grammar, and composition), reading, speech, drama/theater, and journalism.
+Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours with at least 19 semester hours in upper-division course work)-in one academic area (English, drama/theater, journalism, reading, or speech).
 Only grades of "C-" or better are used to meet the requirements. - C. Secondary General Social Science program teaching field requirements: Fifty-four (54) semester hours of undergraduate course work including course work in economics, geography, history, political science, psychology, and sociology.
+Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours with at least 19 semester hours in upper-division course work)-in one social science area (economics, geography, history, political science, psychology, or sociology).
+Only grades of "C-" or better are used to meet the requirements.

-One-third of the above required hours must be in upper-division work.
-Only grades of "C-" or better are used to meet the requirements. - D. Secondary History program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work in history.
-One-third of the above required hours must be in upper-division work.
+D. Secondary History program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work in history.
+At least 19 semester hours of the above required hours must be in upper-division work.
 Only grades of "C-" or better are used to meet the requirements.